 That's all the banks.

-I'm gonna do to you what you did to us.
+I'm going to do to you what you did to us.

-Sean, there's another there's another point that you know, Greg's absolutely right on the crazies taking over the committees.
+Sean, there's another point that Greg's absolutely right on the crazies taking over the committees.

-But there's the issue of all the people who were supposed to be the fresh young faces of the Democrat Party, whether it's Gillam, whether it's Beto, what happened to them, Sean?
+There's the issue of all the people who were supposed to be the fresh young faces of the Democrat Party, whether it's Gillum, whether it's Beto, what happened to them, Sean?

-The MAGA agenda is still on the rails, and it's going to be for another six years, Shaw.
+The MAGA agenda is still on the rails, and it's going to be for another six years, Sean.

 I would argue it's not only on the rails, it's stronger than it's ever been.

-I mean, as we continue with Dr. Sebastian Gorka and with uh Greg Garrett, it has been two years of never-ending, and you both of you have been on this journey with me, and we've been on it together.
+I mean, as we continue with Dr. Sebastian Gorka and with Greg Jarrett, it has been two years of never-ending, and both of you have been on this journey with me, and we've been on it together.

 And for two years, it has been non-stop destruction of Donald Trump to delegitimize Donald Trump.

-First, it was the effort to stop him from ever winning, fixing an investigation into Hillary, uh, never caring about real Russia interference, and that would be Hillary's bought and paid for Russian phony dossier with funneled money, et cetera.
+First, it was the effort to stop him from ever winning, fixing an investigation into Hillary, never caring about Rio Russia interference, and that would be Hillary's bought and paid for Russian phony dossier with funneled money, etc.

-Then what we have is the bulk of information of her bought and paid for dossier, you know, used to commit a fraud on four separate Pfizer courts, never telling them she paid for it, never telling them it's not verified, never telling them it's not corroborated.
+Then, what we have is the bulk of information of her bought and paid for dossier, you know, used to commit a fraud on four separate FISA courts, never telling them she paid for it, never telling them it's not verified, never telling them it's not corroborated.

-We have twenty-five, literally twenty-five Justice Department FBI officials, high ranking, either retired, demoted, or fired as a result of all this, and we haven't even begun to get to the end of it.
+We have 25, literally 25 Justice Department FBI officials high-ranking, either retired, demoted, or fired as a result of all this, and we haven't even begun to get to the end of it.

 What happens now with all of this?

-Does this go away when Devin Nunes now, you know, hands over the gavel to Adam Schiff?
+Does this go away when Devin Nunes now hands over the gavel to Adam Schiff?

 What do you think?